 I’m Lindsey, a lover of words and the beauty of nature, from the sunset to the stars.
 But as a little girl, I was a chaser of adventure.
 From running barefoot through creek beds to soaring over jumps on my pony, I had a way of chasing the stars, always dreaming and doing.

 My highest star was starting a blog.
 I deeply longed to share my words with the world; my subject, however, was ever-changing.
 I filled notebooks with stories of warring kingdoms, lost princesses, and daring rescues—but I could never seem to weave a purpose into my daydreams.
 Until I realized that I had my own story of redemption to tell.
 Because at one time, I had been the one who needed rescuing.

 I accepted Jesus before I could form a memory of the day.
 All I knew was that He had what I needed—forgiveness.
 Even then, I understood that my heart was a messy place in need of cleansing.
-But Jesus never became real to me until later on, when my thought of starting a blog slowly resurfaced.
+But Jesus didn’t become real to me until later on, when my thought of starting a blog slowly resurfaced.

 After years of scraping stories, I finally had a reason to write.
 My start was slow, but my focus was clear—I wanted my words to shake the world.
 At heart, I was still a dreamer.
 It was not until I began a long trudge through illness that my dreams faded into reality.
 What I wrote about—of presence and purpose in dark seasons—was no longer abstract.

 My blog became a place where I could put pen to paper and process my thoughts, and I began to see hope spackled on each page.